willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 - https://zenodo.org provides storage and a DOI for data.

 (Note that the hard part is not providing a point of contact for those requesting the data.
-The hard part is being able to provide it at any given time.)
+The hard part is being able to provide the data at any given time.)

 ### Self-documenting analysis (4.)

-Jupyter provides a way of writing analyses where (beautifully rendered) automatic documentation is documentation is coming (almost) for free.
+Jupyter provides a way of writing analyses where (beautifully rendered) automatic documentation is (almost) for free.

 <https://nb.geomar.de> is a Jupyter frontend to virtually all the large
 (in-house and external) machines.
-It is definitely possible (and done atm) to do all your analyses for your PhD thesis with Jupyter.
+It is definitely possible (and currently done!) to perform all analyses for your PhD thesis with Jupyter.

 A bonus (related to 2. below):  The Geomar Git server renders Jupyter notebooks.

 ### Easy reproduction of the exact environment used in the analysis (3.)

-With Anaconda (Python and R) and Conda-Forge (far beyond), there's an easy way to explicitly explicitly manage a full environment.
+With Anaconda (Python and R) and Conda-Forge (far beyond), there's an easy way to explicitly manage and document full working environments across different machines and through time.
 There are standard environments that are available on all the major analysis machines (and via
 <https://nb.geomar.de>):